Mariko-eng/Git-Explained/README.md

 Git Commands

-Clone - Bring a repository from online to local machine
+Clone - Bring a repository from online to local machine, (Git is automatically initialized in the cloned repository)

 Add- Track your files and changes in Git